roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

  "You see, Derek, they're just a pair of big breasts, right?"
 Jackie added, subtly needling her brother-in-law, knowing how awed he was.

  Derek shouldn't be silent.
 He shouldn't be reacting this way.
 He should know better.
 He should be able to see a pair of big tits and not drool like a pervert.
 But he just couldn't look away.
 He just kept feasting on this vision in front of him.
 They were just so fucking big.
 And they looked impossibly soft.
 The animal side of him, a side he wouldn't even admit he had, just wanted to cup those soft breasts, squeeze them, suck them, fuck them and cum all over them, defiling their perfection with his copious seed.
 Her tits were a work of art.
-Report_Story #5